 Why China Matters to Wisconsin

-Wisconsin’s goods exports to China reached a value of $2.2 billion in 2021, the highest recorded to date.
+Wisconsin’s goods exports to China reached a value of $2.3 billion in 2022, the highest recorded to date.
 Among the many agricultural exports from Wisconsin to China is the prized American Ginseng.
-Most of the American Ginseng exported to China is grown by small family farms, whose livelihood has been undermined by the trade war.
+Most of the American Ginseng exported to China is grown by small family farms, whose livelihood has been negatively impacted by the trade war.
 The dairy industry of Wisconsin, along with peers from other states, are seeking growth in China, one of the fastest growing dairy markets in the world.
-Despite pandemic-related challenges, Wisconsin Department of Agriculture, Trade, and Consumer Protection organized the Wisconsin Pavilion at the 2022 China Dairy Expo in China.
-Chinese companies have also found opportunities in Wisconsin such as the Chinese-owned ND Paper, which is planning further expansion of its mill in Biron while reducing energy consumption.
+Chinese companies have also found opportunities in Wisconsin such as the Chinese-owned ND Paper, which completed the expansion of its mill in Biron helping to reduce energy consumption.
+Cultural ties are flourishing, exemplified by the Wisconsin Chinese Chamber of Commerce’s Moon Festival event.
 Educational exchanges between Wisconsin and China have flourished in the past decades.
-In the 2021/2022 school year, an estimated 5,000 Chinese students, many of them at University of Wisconsin’s Madison campus, contributed approximately $150 million to the state’s economy.
-But political risks are growing.
-In early 2022, three bills targeting China were introduced in Wisconsin’s legislature all focused on the University of Wisconsin: SB 742, SB 744, and SB 745.
-All three bills failed to pass in the Assembly.
+In 2023, amid a shift where India surpassed China as the leading origin for international students in many Heartland states, Wisconsin’s Chinese international student population remained substantial with 37% of international students coming from China.
+In the 2022/2023 school year, an estimated 5,105 Chinese students, many of them at University of Wisconsin’s Madison campus, contributed approximately $132 million to the state’s economy.

 Wisconsin was fortunate that, because of the diversity in its exports to China and thanks to the state’s strength in sectors such as industrial machinery and scientific instruments, total export revenue stayed high even as agricultural industries were impacted heavily by the trade war.
 As Wisconsin’s third-largest trading partner, the state ships out a variety of goods; dairy products, corn, soybeans, ginseng, and cranberries are just some of the state’s agricultural goods reliant on the Chinese market.
 Wisconsin has been shipping ginseng to China for over a century, with over 95% of U.S. ginseng exports coming from Marathon County, and Wisconsin-grown ginseng is considered a luxury product despite foreign competitors making up the majority of the market; however, but the 7.5% tariff China imposed on ginseng imports during the trade war has hurt the industry.
 China’s oilseed and grain imports from Wisconsin fell to just $74 million in 2018, but rebounded to $474 million in 2021.
 Wisconsin was hard hit by China’s retaliatory tariffs on U.S. dairy in 2019, with export sales in this category dipping to their lowest total in a decade; the industry was also negatively affected by overproduction and plummeting consumption, which resulted in the loss of dairy farms.